PasiSalenius/CocoaCompose/README.md

 ### Label

 `Label` is an `NSTextField` with background and border drawing disabled.
+It also takes an `NSAttributedString` as value.

 ```swift
 let label = Label(string: "Hello")